NervanaSystems/ngraph-tf/README.md

     nGraph support:

-        Do you wish to build TensorFlow with nGraph support? [y/N]: y No nGraph support will be enabled for TensorFlow.
+        Do you wish to build TensorFlow with nGraph support? [y/N]: y nGraph support will be enabled for TensorFlow.

     Note that if you are running TensorFlow on a Skylake family processor then select `-march=broadwell` when prompted to specify the optimization flags: